 Design Cubism images in your browser with Morphic's Cubism AI image generator.
-Generate Cubism compositions like a faceted portrait of a guitarist seen from three angles at once, an analytic still life of a wine bottle and newspaper in muted ochres, or a synthetic-Cubist collage of cafe table objects with pasted paper grain, and pair every piece with the Style Transfer workflow to lock the fractured-plane geometry and limited palette across the series.
-Animate any still with the Image to Video tool.
+Create a faceted guitarist from three angles or an analytic still life in ochres, lock the fractured-plane geometry with Style Transfer, then animate any still with Image to Video.

 Cubism subjects you can paint